alan-turing-institute/TowardsAutomatedRelationalDataWrangling/README.md

 ```

 The needed step is uses a ``droprow`` action, which is not included in the
 original paper.
-It is allowed on rows that contain the same information as
+We added it and ensured it is only allowed on rows that
-other rows in the table.
+contain the same information as other rows in the table.

 ## Implementation Notes

 The method in this paper seemed simple enough to implement, but during
 development of this code it became clear that unfortunately the paper doesn't
 contain sufficient details for a complete reproduction.
 This is understandable
-considering the nature of a paper (workshop papers aren't necessarily expected
+considering the nature of the paper, workshop papers aren't necessarily
-to be fully developed ideas).
+expected to be fully developed ideas, and I have no intention of criticising
+the authors.

 What follows is a collection of implementation notes.